 Community Health Monitoring Program connects and comforts patients in the midst of COVID-19

-Katie Haney jumped at the opportunity to help in any way she could when COVID-19 first arrived in came to the Inland Northwest in March.
+Katie Haney jumped at the opportunity to help in any way she could when COVID-19 first arrived in came to the Inland Northwest in March of 2020.

 She volunteered to be a part of the Community Health Monitoring Program, organized by the Spokane Alliance, to help support residents who contracted COVID-19.